Bryan Preserve Mendocino County

-The Bryan Preserve, located in Point Arena in Southern Mendocino County, is a wildlife preserve with two kinds of zebra species and several species of antelope.
+The Bryan Preserve, located in Point Arena in Southern Mendocino County, is a wildlife preserve with two kinds of zebra species and several antelope species.

-The Preserve is committed to the preservation of African hoofstock animals, with the animals coming from zoos, wild animal parks, and other preserves.
-The owners, Frank and Judy Mello, collaborate with zoos and preserves to promote genetic diversity among the zebra and antelope species that they have.
+The preserve is committed to preserving African hoof stock animals, with the animals coming from zoos, wild animal parks, and other preserves.
+The owners collaborate with zoos and preserves to promote genetic diversity among the zebra and antelope species.

-This involves careful genetic record keeping.
-Some of the animals they have are listed as endangered or critically endangered, so the work that they do to breed these animals is very important for conservation efforts.
+This involves careful genetic record-keeping.
+Some of the animals they have are listed as endangered or critically endangered, so their work to breed these animals is crucial for conservation efforts.

-There are over 60 zebras and antelope at the preserve and they are making preparations to bring in giraffe as well.
-What most people do not know is that the preserve is open to the public for daily tours.
+There are over 60 zebras and antelope at the preserve, and they are also making preparations to bring in giraffes.
+Most people do not know that the preserve is open to the public for daily tours.

 Bryan Preserve Tours

-Tours are available by reservation only and take place in the late afternoon to coincide with the animal feeding.
+Tours are available by reservation only and in the late afternoon to coincide with the animal feeding.

-The 1.5-hour tour starts with a quick informational overview in the barn where you will see different types of taxidermy antelope.
-This gives you a quick appreciation for the diversity of antelope species.
+The 1.5-hour tour starts with a quick informational overview in the barn, where you will see different types of taxidermy antelope.
+This gives you an immediate appreciation for the diversity of antelope species.
 Then it is off into the fields to see the feeding.
-The preserve is over 100 acres in size and is adjacent to the owners’ private residence.
+The preserve is over 100 acres and is adjacent to the owners’ private residence.

-The animals are spread throughout the property in very large fenced enclosures to ensure plenty of rooms and to be reflective of their natural environment.
+The animals are spread throughout the property in vast fenced enclosures to ensure plenty of rooms and reflect their natural environment.
 The preserve maintains an old Land Rover that guests climb into to ride to each feeding area.
-It’s a fun, and sometimes bumpy ride.
+It’s a fun and sometimes bumpy ride.

-During the tour will stop at several feeding sites where the owner will give background on the animals while providing them their food.
-The animals know the drill and many of them come in close to the feeding areas when they see the truck pull up.
+We will stop at several feeding sites during the tour, where the owner will give background on the animals while providing them their food.
+The animals know the drill, and many come close to the feeding areas when they see the truck pull up.

-From a distance, you may think that all zebras look alike, but after looking at a herd for awhile, you will notice that they each zebra has subtle differences in their markings.
+From a distance, you may think that all zebras look alike, but after looking at a herd for a while, you will notice that each zebra has subtle differences in its markings.

 Seeing a bunch of zebras side by side at a feeding trough almost feels like an optical illusion.
 It is hard to see where one zebra starts and the other one ends.
 Depending on the time of year, you may also see newborns.

-The antelope at the preserve is equally stunning, with their beautiful horns and sleek profile.
-Though they are a shyer than the zebras, the males put on powerful displays of dominance and watching them run is breathtaking.
+The antelope at the PPreserve is equally stunning, with their beautiful horns and sleek profile.
+Though they are shyer than the zebras, the males put on powerful displays of dominance and watch them run breathtakingly.

 The preserve offers daily late-afternoon feeding tours.
 Reservations are required and can be made by calling (707) 882-2297.
-Discounts are available for children 10 and under.
+Discounts are available for children ten and under.

-Don’t forget to bring along a camera and binoculars to get great views and record your memories.
+Don’t forget to bring a camera and binoculars to get great views and record your memories.

-If you are looking to make a weekend trip out of it, the Preserve has two guest cottages and a fully-furnished carriage house on site.
-The Chapel Cottage has two bedrooms, a deck, a hot tub, and den.
+If you are looking to make a weekend trip out of it, the preserve has two guest cottages and a fully-furnished carriage house on site.
+The Chapel Cottage has two bedrooms, a deck, a hot tub, and a den.

 The Bridge Cottage has two bedrooms, a fireplace, and a hot tub.
 The Carriage House is also a two-bedroom lodging option.
 All units are pet-friendly though pets are not allowed on the feeding tours.

-A stay at the Preserve includes coffee and tea service, and a fully equipped kitchen with all the cooking utensils you would need to make your meals.
+A stay at the preserve includes a coffee and tea service and a fully equipped kitchen with all the cooking utensils you need to make your meals.

-There is a small market in Point Arena to pick up provisions, or two larger markets in Gualala, 15 miles to the south.
+Point Arena has a market to pick up provisions or in Gualala, 15 miles to the south.
 Fresh eggs and vegetables from the garden are offered to the guest, depending on the season.